wp-plugins/flexible-slide-to-top-accordion/readme.txt

 Flexible Slide To Top Accordion is a Wordpress Accordion Plugin.
 It's a good choice to display additional information with accordion effect.
 As an administrator, you can set number of items to be displayed.Flexible Slide To Top Accordion is built with flexible features: responsive layout, unlimited accordions content, unlimited galleries.

+This plugin jquery and css was taken from [tympanus.net](http://tympanus.net/codrops/2011/10/12/flexible-slide-to-top-accordion).
+I have just tried to create a simple accordion plugin.
+For demo [click Here](http://tympanus.net/Tutorials/FlexibleSlideToTopAccordion/)

 == Installation ==
 1. Upload plugin folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress